AREA OF PRACTICE

 U.S. District Courts for the Southern District of New York

-U.S. District Courts for the Northern District of Ohio
+U.S. District Courts for the Northern and Southern District of Ohio

 U.S. District Courts for the Northern District of Illinois